WinningSoftwareDev/vscode-mysql-workbench/README.md

 # MySQL Workbench (VS Code)

+A 100% free database connection manager for VS Code.

 Add MySQL/MariaDB connections, browse **every** schema and table in a connection, and run SQL with the results in a dedicated panel — all inside the editor.
 No artificial connection limits and no paid tier.